gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 ### Disk Usage

-To determine how much disk space each site it using:
+To determine how much disk space each site is using:

 -   Log into WHM
 -   Choose `List Accounts`
 -	Go to cPanel for the `digitalarchive.us` domain
 -   Choose `Disk Usage`
 -   Scroll to the bottom of the page where disk usage is listed by directory
 -   Expand the `domains` directory to see usage for each domain

+To see the size of child folders within a parent folder, in ascending order:

+-   Log into WHM
+-   Open a Terminal window
+-   Navigate to the parent folder
+-   Type `du -h | sort -h`

+Folders for each domain are in `/home/daus/domains/<site>`

 ### View logs for child processes